sugardayfox/awesome-job-search/readme.md

 0. Back in 2019 I spent a couple months doing customer discovery for a job search app project.
 And I've yet to find a great way to open source the findings and find contributors to bring the resources to the masses for maximum impact.
 Here are two LinkedIn posts as the pinnacle of what I shared.
 1. There's no list to help engineers, or regular folks who venture here, get some help with job search here on Github.
 While there are tons of great, ahem, [Awesome lists](https://github.com/sindresorhus/awesome).
+2.
-2. Why here?
-GitHub is one of the easiest places to collaborate.
+3. Why here?
+GitHub is one of the easiest places to collaborate for me.

 > Aside: if you learn the basics of Git and how to get around on Github, you already scored, so here are two 101s on the two:
 > 1. [Hubspot's Tutorial](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners)